 In Leghorn and throughout the province, Cinque e Cinque is very popular.
 You still find many tortai on the street (torta sellers, ancestors of the modern Pizza By The Slice).
 Usually, locals order the stuffed sandwich together with a glass of a gold-colored soda called “Spuma”.

 Moreover, there are many variations of Farinata.
-You can find it with the addition of soft cheese, leeks with blue cheese, or with eggplants.
+You can find it with the addition of soft cheese, leeks with blue cheese, or eggplants.

 Farinata is famous abroad too